Safeguarding and Child Protection Policy

 - That children are taught how to keep themselves and others safe, including online safety

-- That East Wichel Community Primary School and Nursery has appropriate filters and monitoring systems in place to support work online, but these will not act as an unreasonable restriction – these filters and monitors will be informed by the Filtering and Monitoring Standards for Schools and Colleges
+- That East Wichel Primary School & Nursery has appropriate filters and monitoring systems in place to support work online, but these will not act as an unreasonable restriction – these filters and monitors will be informed by the Filtering and Monitoring Standards for Schools and Colleges

 - That the school remedies any safeguarding deficiencies or weaknesses brought to its attention without delay

-facilities/premises to organisations or individuals, appropriate arrangements are in place to keep children safe as detailed in KCSIE 2024 the “Use of school or college premises for non-school/college activities”.
+facilities/premises to organisations or individuals, appropriate arrangements are in place to keep children safe as detailed in KCSIE 2025.
+The East Wichel Primary School & Nursery will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll or attend the college.
 The guidance on Keeping children safe in out-of-school settings details the safeguarding arrangements that these providers need to have in place.

 Training

-- Whistle blowing procedures covered in our whole school training so that staff know what to do if they have concerns relating to safeguarding practice within the school
+- Whistle blowing procedures will be covered in our whole school training so that staff know what to do if they have concerns relating to safeguarding practice within the school

 - The DSL and any deputies will undergo training to provide them with the knowledge and skills required to carry out the role.
 The training will be updated every two years.
 Deputies will be trained to the same level as the DSL.